eltociear/website/source-materials/framework-outline-revisions/tier-3/kinship-protocol/26-revision-by-Grok.md

 ---

 ## **Conclusion**
 The **Kinship Protocol** weaves gender and LGBTQ+ equity into the heart of the global governance ecosystem, fostering a transnational democracy that is legitimate, inclusive, and participatory.
-The *Framework Festival*—a global celebration of arts, sports, and activism—will engage communities worldwide, building cultural buy-in and driving adoption.
+The *Kinship Festival*—a global celebration of arts, sports, and activism—will engage communities worldwide, building cultural buy-in and driving adoption.

 **Next Steps**: Launch pilots in Mexico City, Cape Town, Taipei (2025), draft UN resolution (2026), establish Gender & Kinship Justice Council (2027).
 Visit globalgovernanceframework.org/kinship.